exasol/ai-lab/doc/user_guide/docker/docker_usage.md

   exasol/data-science-sandbox:${VERSION}
 ```

-### Enable XAI to Access the Docker Daemon on the Client Machine
+### Enable AI-Lab to Access the Docker Daemon on the Client Machine

-The following command assumes the Docker daemon to run on your client machine and mounts the daemon's socket into the XAI Docker container.
+The following command assumes the Docker daemon to run on your client machine and mounts the daemon's socket into the AI-Lab Docker container.

 ```shell
 docker run \